 Gentle working of the soft tissues can be performed by a massage therapist to help with pain and restore soft tissue mobility.

-Acetaminophen, naproxen, and ibuprofen are pain relievers to ease pain and reduce stiffness, swelling, or inflammation.
+Acetaminophen, naproxen, and ibuprofen can ease pain and reduce stiffness, swelling, or inflammation.
 Follow the recommended dosage on the label directions when using acetaminophen.
 The recommended dose for ibuprofen is three 200 mg tablets every four to six hours, taken with food.
 Do not exceed 2400 mg daily.